Halifax County, Virginia

 - Present - Halifax County remains a vibrant community, known for its rich history and beautiful natural landscapes.

-This timeline provides a concise overview of the key events in the history of Halifax County, Virginia.
+This timeline provides a condensed summary of the historical journey of Halifax County, Virginia.